rhinocratic/twfy/README.md

   <version>0.3.0-SNAPSHOT</version>
 </dependency>
 ```
+The API methods all accept a map of parameters and (optionally, for asynchronous calls) a callback function that will be invoked with the response.

-In order to invoke any of the API methods, you'll need to obtain a TWFY [API key](http://www.theyworkforyou.com/api/key), which this library expects to pick up from an environment variable called TWFY_API_KEY.
+In order to invoke any of the API methods, you'll need to obtain a TWFY [API key](http://www.theyworkforyou.com/api/key), which may be supplied to the API methods via a :key entry in the parameters map.

+Alternatively, the library can pick up the API key from an environment variable called TWFY_API_KEY, removing the need to supply it with each method invocation.
 For testing purposes, you can add a reference to [`lein-environ`](https://github.com/weavejester/environ) to the `:plugins` section of your `project.clj`, and put the key in your `profiles.clj`:
 ```
 {:dev
   {:env